lightning/bolts/02-peer-protocol.md

 offered by the other node are not suitable, the channel establishment fails.

-Note that multiple channels can operate in parallel, but only after the funding transaction (which uniquely identifies them) is agreed with the `funding_created` and `funding_signed` exchange.
+Note that multiple channels can operate in parallel, as all channel messages are identified by either a `temporary-channel-id` (before the funding transaction is created) or `channel-id` derived from the funding transaction.

 ### The `open_channel` message